Ankanmook/Sensor-Test/README.md

 Categorizing and adjusting Data Quality Indicators for Android Motion and Environment Sensors

-Project Report submitted in partial fulfillment of the requirements for the Masters degree in Computer Science
+Project Report submitted for the Masters degree in Computer Science

 by
 Ankan Mookherjee